 He’s an Englishman from London and has been living in Australia for 6 years.
 When he and his wife go back to London, they pick and choose the people they spend time with.
 Otherwise, it’s torture.

 So, the emotional burden of visiting over ten households spread out all across Istanbul’s population of 20 million is now out of the question.
-I will make it a priority to ONLY VISIT THOSE WHO FEEL ME.
+I will make it a priority to only visit those who feel me.

 For others, I will see you if I can find the time.

 I hope this is an agreeable solution to the problem we face with too much to do and too little time.
-I want quality over quantity going forward and I hope you do too.